 Eager to flex your data skills for good?
-Each month, we do a roundup of volunteer opportunities through DataKind and other organizations around the world!
+Each month, we do a roundup of job and volunteer opportunities through DataKind as well as other organizations around the world!

 Sign Up >

 DataKind's Jackie Weiser at Women Who Code - Apr 29, San Francisco

 Women Who Code (WWCode) is changing the face of tech, creating a more inclusive and diverse industry, and helping women to connect with professional opportunities that propel them into positions of power.
 Our own Senior Data Scientist Jackie Weiser will be presenting work from our recently completed DataKind Labs Vision Zero project.